jumpstarter-io/wp-jumpstarter/README.md

 2. Install Wordpress to RAM (in `/tmp`) to get rid of waiting for disk sync.
    This allows installing in a second or less.
 3. Activating core plugins (`jumpstarter` and `sqlite-integration`).
-4. Activating plugins specified in `wp-env.json`.
-5. Setting the theme specified in `wp-env.json`.
+4. Setting the theme specified in `wp-env.json`.
-6. Run WordPress install hooks registered with `add_action("jumpstarter_install",...)`.
+5. Run WordPress install hooks registered with `add_action("jumpstarter_install",...)`.
-7. Atomically move the database in place.
+6. Atomically move the database in place.
 This allows the install to be idempotent.
-8. Restart by execve'ing itself so environment sync can run.
+7. Restart by execve'ing itself so environment sync can run.

 Environment sync is done the following way:

 1. Opening and parsing `/app/code/wp-env.json`.
 2. If the siteurl has changed it performs a safe search/replace of $siteurl in `wp_posts`, `wp_postmeta` and `wp_options`.
 3. Set theme specified in `theme`.
-4. Activate the plugins specified in `plugins`.
-5. Update options specified in `options`.
+4. Update options specified in `options`.
-6. Opening and parsing `/app/env.json`.
+5. Opening and parsing `/app/env.json`.
-7. Update user details if they are admin default.
+6. Update user details if they are admin default.
-8. Call the hook `jumpstarter_sync_env` to let themes/plugins modify db state depending on the env.
+7. Call the hook `jumpstarter_sync_env` to let themes/plugins modify db state depending on the env.

 It also prints logging and error information to `stderr`.